MysteryPancake/Houdini-VBD/README.md

 VBD also has accelerated convergence method meant to improve convergence for stiff constraints.

-It's in the "Advanced" tab and disabled by default, as it tends to explode with high values, but worth a try.
+It's named "Improve Convergence" in the Advanced tab and disabled by default, as it tends to explode with high values.

 AVBD adds hard constraints which should resolve much faster, but I haven't implemented this yet.